MaciejIwan/signdetector/README.md

 # f.e ./main -h 720 -w 1280 -t camera -s 2
 ```

 - -s <source>: filename or camera id.
 Default is "video/speed_limit_seqence_1.mp4".
 - t <sourceType>: put "camera" or "video".
 Default is "video".
 - -b <bufferSize>: number of frames stored in the buffer.
 The default buffer size is 1.
-- -h <height>: Set the desired height for the frames.
+- -h <height>: Camera resolution height.
 The default value is 720.
-- -w <width>: Set the desired width for the frames.
+- -w <width>: Camera resolution width.
 The default value is 1280.
+- -r <frameRate>: FrameRate for camera.
+The default value is 30.

 # Usefull comands
 Here are some useful commands related to video processing that can be used in the project: